 long timer_delay(pari_timer T) returns the number of milliseconds elapsed since the timer was last reset.
 Resets the timer as a side effect.
+Assume T was started by timer_start.

 long timer_get(pari_timer T) returns the number of milliseconds elapsed since the timer was last reset.
 Does not reset the timer.
+Assume T was started by timer_start.